paavininanda/Toxic-comment-classifier/README.md

 - matplotlib
 - nltk

-### The dataset for training/testing cab be obtained from kaggle at :
+### The dataset for training/testing can be obtained from kaggle at :

 [DataSet](https://www.kaggle.com/c/jigsaw-toxic-comment-classification-challenge)
 ### Using nltk also involved downloading nltk('wordnet') using the command :